-Capital Fund Program for Public Housing
+Capital Fund Program (CFP) for Public Housing

-LACDA uses the Capital Fund Program (CFP) to provide for rehabilitation, repair, and physical improvements of County-owned public housing developments, as well as for management improvements.
-The Program operates on a Fiscal Year (FY) beginning July 1 to June 30.
+The LACDA uses the CFP to provide for rehabilitation, repair, and physical improvements of County-owned public housing developments, as well as for management improvements.
+The program operates on a fiscal year from July 1 to June 30.
 Through CFP, housing authorities across the country receive a formula allocation amount based on unit count, size, and need.
-LACDA anticipates receiving \$9,000,000 in CFP funds for FY 2024-2025.
+The LACDA anticipates receiving \$9,313,854 in CFP funds for FY 2025-2026.

-The CFP Program requires that a physical and management needs assessment is completed every sixth year, in which work items/improvements are identified and prioritized.
+The CFP requires that a physical and management needs assessment is completed every sixth year, in which work items/improvements are identified and prioritized.
 It is not unusual to have more needs than can be reasonably funded over the next 10 to 20 years.

-A five-year plan is then developed to identify which projects/improvements across the County will be funded in years one (1) through five (5).
+A five-year plan is then developed to identify which projects/improvements across the County will be funded in years one through five.
 Emergency work items and those required by statute take priority over other needs and are funded in the first year, provided funding is available.
 The remaining work items/improvements are identified based on need and available funding.
 Any remaining work items/improvements that are not included in the five-year plan are carried over for consideration in the next needs assessment.
 Major work items may require funding over multiple years.

-LACDA rehabilitated many of its 63 public housing sites with CFP funds during FY 2023-2024, including, but not limited to, the following projects:
+The LACDA rehabilitated many of its 63 public housing sites with CFP funds during FY 2024-2025, including, but not limited to, the following projects:

 - Carmelitos Kitchen Rehab

-- Harbor Hills Irrigation
+- Harbor Hills Drainage Project

-- Nueva Maravilla Roof Replacement
+- Nueva Maravilla Window Replacement

-- Arizona & Olympic Unit Flooring

-- Palm Window Replacement
+- Palm Balcony Replacement

-- Orchard Arms Solar Carports
+- South Bay Gardens Solar Carports

-- Monica Manor Unit Flooring

-- Francisquito Villa Kitchen Rehabilitation
+- Herbert Apartments Kitchen Rehabilitation

 - Unit Rehabilitation at Various Sites

-CFP actions for FY 2023-2024 are consistent with the County's assessment of low-income housing needs as evidenced in the Consolidated Plan.
+CFP actions for FY 2024-2025 are consistent with the County's assessment of low-income housing needs as evidenced in the Consolidated Plan.

-For FY 2024-2025, LACDA will utilize CFP funds to complete accessibility upgrades, kitchen rehabilitation, roof replacements, flooring, exterior painting, and generator installations at various housing developments.
+For FY 2025-2026, the LACDA will utilize CFP funds to complete accessibility upgrades, kitchen rehabilitation, roof replacements, flooring, exterior painting, and generator installations at various housing developments.

-One-for-One Replacement Plan 2024-2025
+One-for-One Replacement Plan 2025-2026

-Through our annual planning process, the LACDA developed a One-for-One Replacement plan that assesses the anticipated number of lower-income dwelling units that will be demolished or converted to another use in the next fiscal year and low-income replacement dwellings that will be available for occupancy during this same fiscal year.
+Through our annual planning process, the LACDA developed a One-for-One Replacement plan that assesses the anticipated number of lower-income dwelling units that will be demolished or converted to another use in the next fiscal year and low-income replacement dwellings that will be available for occupancy during this same FY.